CUFCTL/mlearn/README.md

 ## Usage

-Refer to the test programs in the `test` folder for example uses of libmlearn:
+Refer to the test programs in the `test` folder for example uses of mlearn:
 ```
 make examples